openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 has the following form:

--  The access modifier of the default constructor and of the class is the same (if the class lacks an access modifier, then the default constructor has *internal* access (see :ref:`Scopes`).
+-  The access modifier of the default constructor and of the class is the same (if the class has no access modifier, then the default constructor has the *internal* access (see :ref:`Scopes`).

 -  The default constructor has no *throws* or *rethrows* clauses.